 During the course, you will learn to apply design thinking and lean startup methodologies to design, test, and build a venture.
-In teams of 2–5 people you will first get out of the classroom and interact with users to deeply understand an unmet need, and then design, prototype, and test a novel product or service to meet that need.
-Finally, you will develop a viable business model and company creation plan to launch your venture.
+In teams of two to five people, you will first get out of the classroom and interact with users to identify and understand an unmet need.
+Then you will design, prototype, and test a novel product or service to meet that need.
+Finally, you will develop a viable business model and launch plan for your venture.

 Teams will learn skills critical to developing and launching new products, building ventures, and evaluating the viability of early stage ventures.
-The class is well suited for teams at various stages in the venture design process, including those who are pre-idea and for teams considering for-profit, nonprofit, and social venture ideas.
+The class is well-suited for teams at various stages in the venture design process, including those who have not yet identified a project and for teams considering for-profit, nonprofit, and social venture ideas.
 Each team’s appropriate business model will be different — possibly a combination of donation and revenue (like the models of many nonprofit organizations) or possibly purely revenue (like those of business and social ventures).

 Some Startup Garage participants have turned their projects into companies and nonprofits after finishing the class.
 Recent examples that show the breadth of Startup Garage ventures include DoorDash, Bipsync, DogHero, ClearMetal, MindRight, TalkingPoints and Boom Fantasy.

 We don’t expect that every team will want to continue its project after graduation.
 The innovation process we teach, as well as the techniques and skills you will learn, can be applied to problem solving outside of venture creation.
 Our mission is to teach you the innovation process in the expectation that it will reward you throughout your career.

 Teams will identify and work with users, domain experts, and industry participants to identify and understand customer needs and design products/services and business models to address those needs.